chetnashah/webconcepts/cssbasics.md

 #### What are block and inline elements?

+A block-level element always starts on a new line and takes up the full width available(think 100% width) of the parent.

 Block elements take up full space of parent, examples of block elements are
 * div,
 * p,